DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ### Create the database credentials secret for Azure PostgreSQL

-To secure access to the database, you must create a secret that encrypts the database user and password before you install the Helm release.
+To secure the access to the database, create a secret that encrypts the database user and password before you install the Helm release.

 ```
 kubectl create secret generic <odmdbsecret> \